Skip to main content

 Aiven for ClickHouse® service architecture

-Aiven for ClickHouse® is implemented as a multi-master cluster where the replication of data is managed by ClickHouse itself, the replication of schema and users is managed by ZooKeeper, and data backup and restoration is managed by Astacus.
-Discover the technical design behind Aiven for ClickHouse.
+Aiven for ClickHouse® is implemented as a multi-master cluster where data replication is managed by ClickHouse, schema and user replication is managed by ZooKeeper, and backup and restore are managed by Aiven.

 Deployment modes